John Biddle (United States Army officer): Military career

 Biddle was commissioned an engineer.
 Biddle was in charge of river and harbor work at Nashville, Tennessee from 1891 to 1898.
 When the Spanish–American War broke out, he became Chief Engineer of Volunteers, serving in Puerto Rico, Cuba, and the Philippines.
 He was awarded the Silver Star.
 From 1901 to 1907 he was Engineer-Commissioner in charge of public works in Washington, D.C.
 Subsequently, he was in charge of river and harbor work in San Francisco from 1907 to 1911 and then served as an observer with the Austro-Hungarian Army on the Eastern Front from November 1914 to June 1915.
 He then was in charge of river and harbor improvements in Baltimore, Maryland.
 Biddle served as the superintendent of the US Military Academy at West Point from July 1916 to June 1917.
 When the United States entered World War I, he commanded a brigade of engineer regiments, then served as acting United States Army Chief of Staff in Washington while Chief of Staff Tasker Bliss was in London.
 In 1918 he was again sent overseas to take charge of American troops in Great Britain and Ireland.

 Death

 Biddle died in San Antonio, Texas after a long illness.
+He was interred at the West Point Cemetery.

 His nephew William Shepard Biddle III (1900–1981), rose to be major general after commanding the 113th Cavalry Regiment in World War II, and the 11th Constabulary Regiment in the German occupation.